DKFZ-ODCF/sophia/README.md

 ### Static Build

-If you want to compile statically you need to install glibc and boost static libraries (not possible with Conda, in the moment) and do
+If you want to compile statically you need to install glibc and boost static libraries (currently, not possible with Conda) and do

 ```bash
 source activate sophia